NaluKit/malio/README.md

 Malio will generate for each variable and annotation a constraint class.
 Inside the validator, all constraints are collected and processed.
 In case the type of a variable has a Malio validator, the validator of the type will be called.
-In case classes are extending user classes, Malio will also look for existing validators for the super classes.
+In case classes are extending user classes, Malio will also look for existing validators of super classes.

 ## Supported Annotations